-In accordance with the requirements of Rule 15c2-12 (the "Rule") adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, the Authority will enter into an agreement with the Co-Trustees (the "Continuing Disclosure Agreement") pursuant to which the Authority will covenant for the benefit of the Holders of the Series 2015 E Bonds to annually provide or cause to be provided to the Municipal Securities Rulemaking Board, through the Electronic Municipal Market Access ("EMMA") system, certain financial and operating data relating to the Authority.
+In accordance with the requirements of Rule 15c2-12 (the "Rule") adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, the Authority will enter into an agreement with the Co-Trustees (the "Continuing Disclosure Agreement") pursuant to which the Authority will covenant for the benefit of the Holders of the Series 2017 A Bonds to annually provide or cause to be provided to the Municipal Securities Rulemaking Board, through the EMMA system, certain financial and operating data relating to the Authority.
+Pursuant to the Continuing Disclosure Agreement, the Authority will agree to provide, by no later than May 1 of each year during which any of the Series 2017 A Bonds remain Outstanding, such annual financial and operating data prepared for the respective fiscal year of the Authority ending the immediately preceding December 31 (or if the fiscal year of the Authority shall end on any date other than December 31, the Authority shall provide such annual financial and operating data not later than the first day of the fifth month next following the end of such other fiscal year).
 The Authority will also covenant in the Continuing Disclosure Agreement to provide notices of the occurrence of certain enumerated events.
 The form of the Continuing Disclosure Agreement is included in APPENDIX F - "FORM OF CONTINUING DISCLOSURE AGREEMENT" attached hereto.

-The Underwriters' obligations to purchase and accept delivery of the Series 2015 E Bonds is conditioned upon the Authority entering into the Continuing Disclosure Agreement at or prior to the delivery of the Series 2015 E Bonds.
+The Underwriters' obligations to purchase and accept delivery of the Series 2017 A Bonds is conditioned upon the Authority entering into the Continuing Disclosure Agreement at or prior to the delivery of the Series 2017 A Bonds.

-A failure by the Authority to comply with the provisions of the Continuing Disclosure Agreement will not constitute an Event of Default under the Resolution, and the Holders and Beneficial Owners of the Series 2015 E Bonds are limited to the remedies set forth in the Continuing Disclosure Agreement.
-However, failure by the Authority to comply with the Continuing Disclosure Agreement must be reported in accordance with the Rule and must be considered by any broker or dealer before recommending the purchase or sale of Series 2015 E Bonds in the secondary market.
-Consequently, such a failure may adversely affect the transferability and liquidity of the Series 2015 E Bonds and their market price.
+A failure by the Authority to comply with the provisions of the Continuing Disclosure Agreement will not constitute an Event of Default under the Resolution, and the Holders and Beneficial Owners of the Series 2017 A Bonds are limited to the remedies set forth in the Continuing Disclosure Agreement.
+However, failure by the Authority to comply with the Continuing Disclosure Agreement must be reported in accordance with the Rule and must be considered by any broker or dealer before recommending the purchase or sale of Series 2017 A Bonds in the secondary market.
+Consequently, such a failure may adversely affect the transferability and liquidity of the Series 2017 A Bonds and their market price.